kluete/adag/README.md

 ## Overview

-Use an Actor Framework with threads pinned on CPU cores.
+I use an Actor Framework where threads are ideally pinned on CPU cores, i.e. one core = one thread.

 ## Build instructions